jacksund/simmate/README.md

 )
 ```

-3. **Ease of Scalability.** At the beginning of a project, the user may want to write and run their code on a single computer and single core (this is how 99% of programs work).
+3. **Ease of Scalability.** At the beginning of a project, the user may want to write and run their code on a single computer and single core.
 But as you run into some intense calculations, you may want to use all of your CPU and GPU to run calculations.
-At the extreme, some projects require thousands of computers across numerous locations, including university clusters (using SLURM or PBS) and cloud computing.
-You can easily set up any configuration of resources with only a few lines of code.
-This is an advanced topic, so please vist [our scaling tutorial]() for more info.
-For experts, here's how simple the code will be in the end:
+At the extreme, some projects require thousands of computers across numerous locations, including university clusters (using SLURM or PBS) and cloud computing:

 ```python
 # To run the tasks of a single workflow in parallel, use Dask!